 What Are Your Rights as a Debtor in Canada?

 Insolvency trustees are licensed and regulated by the federal government through the Office of the Superintendent of Bankruptcy.
-Depending on the severity of your money troubles, they can walk you through either the consumer proposal process or full-on bankruptcy, which the Superintendent of Bankruptcy describes as two solutions available to “honest, but unfortunate” debtors who seek to be rescued from under their ruinous financial situations.
+Depending on the severity of your money troubles, they can walk you through either the consumer proposal process or full-on bankruptcy, which the Superintendent of Bankruptcy describes two solutions available to “honest, but unfortunate” debtors who seek to be rescued from under their ruinous financial situations.

 Learn more about the law:

-Consumer proposals allow people in non-mortgage debt of up to $250,000 to formulate a payment plan for your creditors to be paid back, though the proposals often only involve a portion of the original amount or a deadline extension for when it was supposed to be paid in full.
-But people who take this route have only five years to make good on the plan set out in a consumer proposal.
-Consumer proposals allow people in a financial crisis to avoid bankruptcy and keep their assets, as long as their creditors are on board, and they follow the plan set out in the proposal.
+However, people who take this route have only five years to make good on the plan set out in a consumer proposal.
+Consumer proposals allow people in a financial crisis to avoid bankruptcy and keep their assets as long as their creditors are on board and they follow the plan set out in the proposal.

 Insolvency and foreclosure

-Should they accept, debtors can be on the hook for monthly payments to chip away at their many debts, or lump sum payments depending on the conditions laid out in the consumer proposal?
-This option is much more attractive than bankruptcy since it allows you to keep assets including cars, investments, savings, and homes, while also halting the need to make payments to unsecured creditors.
-They also have the effect of halting other creditors from continuing with any lawsuits or efforts to garnish your wages.
-The process, as long as you follow the terms set out in the consumer proposal, culminates in your debts being wiped out, though it stays on your credit record for a few years.
+Should they accept that debtors can be on the hook for monthly payments to chip away at their many debts or lump sum payments depending on the conditions in the consumer proposal?
+This option is much more attractive than bankruptcy since it allows you to keep assets, including cars, investments, savings, and homes while halting the need to pay unsecured creditors.

 Insolvency and foreclosure